NRI Income Tax & Compliance

 Assessment can take various forms, including self-assessment, preliminary assessment, regular assessment, and special assessment.

-Here, taxpayers can calculate their own tax liability depending on their income for a specific financial year.
+• Self-Assessment: Here, taxpayers calculate their own tax liability depending on their income for a specific financial year.
 They must then file an ITR (Income Tax Return) during the subsequent assessment year (AY).

-For example, earnings in the financial year 2024-2025 will be assessed in the assessment year 2025-2026.
-After self-assessment, taxpayers will calculate their tax liability, pay it, and submit their ITR.
-After that, the income tax department (ITD) will check the returns for any arithmetic errors, incorrect claims, etc., usually in a computerised manner, without a detailed review of the ITR filed at this stage.
+For example, earnings in the financial year 2024–2025 will be assessed in the assessment year 2025–2026.
+After self-assessment, taxpayers calculate their tax liability, pay it, and submit their ITR.
+After that, the Income Tax Department processes the return electronically to check for arithmetic errors or incorrect claims, generally without detailed scrutiny at this stage.

-Once the ITR is filed following self-assessment, the Income Tax Department conducts a basic check and validation.
-This initial check is done to identify any calculation errors or incorrect claims, without a thorough examination.
-This initial assessment serves as a surface-level check to ensure accuracy.
+• Processing of Return (Section 143(1)): Once the ITR is filed following self-assessment, the Income Tax Department conducts an automated preliminary check and validation under Section 143(1).
+This initial processing identifies calculation errors, tax mismatches, or incorrect claims without a detailed examination.

-Following the preliminary assessment, a regular evaluation is performed.
+• Regular Assessment: Following processing, a detailed evaluation may be performed.
 It includes a comprehensive review of the tax return and documents by tax officials to ensure accurate income reporting and tax payment.
 This type of assessment is further divided into two categories:

-• Scrutiny Assessment: Scrutiny assessment is a detailed examination of the return to verify the accuracy of reported income and claims.
+• Scrutiny Assessment: A detailed examination of the return to verify the accuracy of reported income and claims (generally under Section 143(3)).

-• Best Judgement Assessment: If the taxpayer fails to provide necessary information, the assessing officer (AO) will determine the assessment using the best information available.
+• Best Judgement Assessment: If the taxpayer fails to provide necessary information, the Assessing Officer determines the assessment using the best available information (generally under Section 144).

 Explanation of Section 147

-Section 147 authorizes the AO to reassess income that has escaped assessment due to nondisclosure, errors, or failure to file returns.
+Section 147 authorizes the AO to reassess income that has escaped assessment based on information suggesting income escapement, subject to procedural safeguards introduced in recent amendments.

-Income is considered to have escaped assessment if it has not been taxed.
+Income is considered to have escaped assessment if it has not been properly subjected to tax.

 For example:

-• If an individual earns ₹24 lakh but reports only ₹20 lakh, then ₹4 lakh has escaped assessment.
+• If an individual earns ₹24 lakh but reports only ₹20 lakh, then ₹4 lakh may be treated as income escaping assessment.

-• If a business earns ₹40 lakh but does not file a return, the entire amount is considered escaped income.
+• If a business earns ₹40 lakh but does not file a return, the entire amount may be treated as income escaping assessment.

-The Finance Act, 2021, introduced changes to improve fairness, transparency, and clarity in reassessment.
+The Finance Act, 2021 introduced changes to improve transparency, procedural fairness, and clarity in reassessment.

 Amendments of the Finance Act 2021

-The Finance Act 2021 replaced the earlier provisions and introduced new Sections 147, 148, 148A, and 149.
-Sections 153A–153C (search assessment) were removed and integrated into the new reassessment system.
+The Finance Act 2021 substituted earlier reassessment provisions and introduced revised Sections 147, 148, 148A, and 149.
+However, search assessment provisions under Sections 153A–153C continue to apply separately where relevant.

-• Search A: A search is initiated under Section 132 or the books of accounts, other documents, or any asset requisition under Section 132A on or after April 1, 2021, in the case of the taxpayer.
+• Search initiated under Section 132 or requisition under Section 132A on or after April 1, 2021

 Amendments by Finance Act 2022 – Updated Time Limits